flysolomac/project4/README.md

 The CSS was inlined into the HTMl along with some Javascript.
 Within the Main.js I removed all the comments so the file will load faster and minified the functions so the browser can process them quickly.

-2) added async to analytics.js
+1) added async to all script tags
-3) created a thumbnail for pizzeria.jpg
+2) Compressed all images
-4) update img src url for pizzeria.jpg
+3) update img src url for pizzeria.png
-5) moved google fonts to the top of the head node
-6) inlined javascript google font
+4) inlined javascript google font
-7) inlined relavent style.css
-8) left style.css file as is, but added media=handset for the smaller portrait @media style
-9) Reduced img profile picture
+5) inlined all css

+This allowed me to have a pagespeed score of 95 or higher.

 Resources Used:
 Used to reduce HTML size: